What Is a Podcast? Learn How to Start a Podcast Today

 The research also shows that people who regularly listen to podcasts spend about 5 hours per week listening to them.

-As more people tune into podcasts, more business owners will want to start their own.
-If you want to start a podcast, you’ll first have to decide what kind you’re going to create.
+As more people and more people tune into podcasts, more business owners are going to start seeing their potential.
+So, if you’ve been wondering how to start a podcast, you’re first going to need to decide what type of podcast you’ll create.

 This podcast style is where one or two hosts interview different guests on each episode.
 This is a popular format because it doesn’t always require a lot of groundwork.

 Preparation usually includes researching your interviewee and coming up with a list of questions to ask.
-Of course, you’ll need some skills – convincing guests to participate, interviewing skills, and being able to produce podcast episodes regularly.
+Of course, you’ll need some soft skills to start this podcast type, like convincing guests to participate, interviewing skills, and being able to produce podcast episodes regularly.

 Andrew Youderian, founder of eCommerceFuel hosts an informative podcast that does a great job of interviewing popular ecommerce experts.